bmoneill/enigma/README.md

 sys     0m0.078s
 ```

+## Crack (WIP)

+Currently a work in progress.

+This is a program to crack the Enigma using Index of Coincidence and n-grams.
+Essentially, we run our ciphertext through each set of rotors and see if the resulting
+plaintext looks a bit more like English or whatever language the plaintext should be in,
+using letter frequencies and n-grams, or groups of letters.
+Then, we can do the same thing
+for the rotor positions, reflector, and plugboard.
+This requires a bit more user intervention
+but it works around the limited ability of bombe to work with the plugboard.
+Brute forcing the
+Enigma is an extremely computationally expensive endeavor, even with modern technology, so this
+is a good way to get around that.

 ## Planned Features

 * Bombe should use a dictionary to highlight found plaintext containing more actual words.